Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/02-workflow/02-methodology.md

 ## Workflow Rules Explained

 Below, each rule in the workflow has been broken down and explained for convenience.
+In teh case of nested protocols, these are summarized and explained below in nested dropdowns.

 <details markdown="block">
 <summary>